-Load balancing Microsoft Remote Desktop Services (RDS)
+Load balancing Microsoft Remote Desktop Services (RDS/RDP)

 The load balancer is typically used to load balance multiple Connection Brokers, multiple Web Access Servers and multiple Gateway Servers.
 Session Hosts are normally load balanced by the Connection Brokers, although the load balancer can also be used as detailed in the deployment guide referenced below.

 |TCP/HTTPS||443||HTTPS (RD Gateway & RD Web Access)||Layer 7|

 |UDP||3389||RDP (UDP support was added in RDP v8.0)||Layer 4|